-In addition, the Amended Spade Employment Agreement also provides that Ms. Spade receive a special award of restricted stock units with a target value of \$500,000 (the "Spade Special Equity Award").
-Except as described below, the Spade Special Equity Award will cliff vest on the Spade Scheduled Expiration Date, subject to Ms. Spade's continued employment until such date or on an earlier change in control (as defined in the award agreement).
+In addition, the Amended Spade Employment Agreement also provided that Ms. Spade receive a special award of RSUs with a target value of \$500,000 (the "Spade Special Equity Award").
+The Spade Special Equity Award was scheduled to cliff vest on the Spade Scheduled Expiration Date.